iainctduncan/learn-scheme-for-max/part_1.rst

 Note that unlike recursion with a function, the binding for exp-loop is only valid in the let.
-We can't call exp-loop from outside of the let, as if it's a function afterwards.
+We can't call exp-loop from outside of the let, as if it's a function.
 For illustration, here is the exact same construct, but implemented as an immediately executed function:

 .. code:: scm